Preventing a data breach

 - Who has responsibility for keeping information secure

-Our eLearning courses provide an easier, more convenient way to access training and learn new skills and can usually be completed within an hour.
-You will be sent a link to access the video session and be granted access to it for 12 months.
+Our eLearning courses provide an easier, more convenient way to access training and learn new skills.
+You will be sent a link to access the video session and have access to it for 12 months.

 Related courses and information